 When this happens, you have the option to sue the other driver and his or her insurance company.
 A Miami rollover accident lawyer can review your case and advise you on your best course of action.

-Personal Injury Lawsuits and Comparative Negligence
+Personal Injury Lawsuits and Comparative Negligence in Florida

 Once a settlement amount for your personal injury claim has been determined, how much you ultimately receive in your final settlement will depend on how the accident’s comparative negligence is assigned.